silaszehnder/silaszehnder.github.io/tech/root-boox.md

   `python edl --loader=Loaders/prog_emmc_ufs_firehose_Sdm636_ddr.elf r boot boot.img --memory emmc`
   - Note `--memory emmc`.
 I think that the default behavior of this tool has changed since Tho85's post, as their commands didn't specify the usage of this argument.
+  - Note for Nova Air 2 users: I had to use `0014d0e100000000_d40eee56f3194665_FHPRG.bin` instead as the Loader, and the partition was `boot_a` rather than `boot`.
   - Note for pyenv users: I ran into libusb issues due to pyenv expecting it to exist somewhere that it didn't.
 Following [this suggestion in a GitHub issue thread]( https://github.com/pyusb/pyusb/issues/355#issuecomment-974726078) (running